ctnava/rxtechnotes/sop/new_patient_intake.md

 > ⚠️ Always verify insurance information annually or when the patient reports a change.

-### 🔄 Coordination of Benefits (COB)
+🔄 **Rules for Determining Insurance Hierarchy for Coordination of Benefits (COB)**

-When patients have more than one plan:
+When patients have more than one plan, which can sometimes be revealed by Third Party Rejections (e.g. “other coverage primary"), they must be billed in correct order (i.e. primary → secondary → tertiary).

-- Collect and enter all insurance cards.
-- Enter insurance plans in correct order into the pharmacy system.
-- Bill in correct order: primary → secondary → tertiary.
-- Watch for Third Party Rejections like “other coverage primary.”
-- Refer unclear COB issues to pharmacist or billing staff.

-🔑 **Rules for Determining Insurance Hierarchy**

 The correct order of insurance coverage is based on **standard coordination rules** used by insurers and PBMs.
-Pharmacy technicians must gather all active insurance cards and apply the following logic:
+Pharmacy technicians must gather all active insurance cards and apply the following logic when entering insurance plans:

 1. **Non-Medicare Adults (Two or More Private Insurances)**
    - The plan that **covers the patient as a subscriber** (employee, policyholder) is **primary**.